 The beat goes on.
 Each year BIG ARTS offers approximately 200+ workshops in everything from glass fusion to tap dance; dozens of thought provoking seminars and lectures with nationally renowned experts, five to seven fine arts exhibits, fifteen to seventeen nationally recognized artists performing in the hall, dozens of films, a creative arts camp for youth, free jazz in the garden, BIG ARTS Chorus and the BIG ARTS band….and the list goes on…..

-Since 1997 the aging BIG ARTS buildings have born witness to a treasuretrove of happenings and beautiful experiences.
-People have laughed and cried at the stunning performances in Schein Hall, nurtured their creative spirit in classes, met new friends and renewed bond with life-long ones, and shared the desire of all who come to BIG ARTS: to experience and share what makes life beautiful.
+Since 1997 the aging BIG ARTS buildings have borne witness to a treasuretrove of happenings and beautiful experiences.
+People have laughed and cried at the stunning performances in our Hall, nurtured their creative spirit in classes, met new friends and renewed bond with life-long ones, and shared the desire of all who come to BIG ARTS: to experience and share what makes life beautiful.